AnastasiaBeschaskina/todos/README.md

-# frontend

-This project is a ToDo List Application built with a Vue.js frontend and a Node.js backend.
-The application is designed to help users manage tasks efficiently.
-It allows users to add, view, and delete tasks, with tasks categorized by priority.
+# ToDo and Interview Preparation Platform

+- Overview
+  - This is a full-stack application designed to help users efficiently manage tasks and prepare for job interviews.
+The platform combines the functionality of a To-Do List with tools to assist job seekers by generating personalized interview preparation schedules and providing AI-powered CV analysis.
-The frontend interacts with the backend through RESTful APIs, and all tasks are stored in AWS S3.
+  - The frontend is built with Vue.js, and the backend leverages Node.js.
+Tasks and data are securely stored using AWS S3, and the application integrates the OpenAI API for advanced AI-driven features.

-Key Features:
+# Key Features

+- Task Management

-	1. Display Task List: The homepage shows a list of all tasks (ToDo items), color-coded by priority.
+	1. Task List Display: The homepage displays all tasks in a user-friendly list, color-coded based on their priority (High, Medium, Low).
-	2. Task Details: Clicking on any task reveals its detailed information.
+	2. Task Details: Clicking on a task reveals detailed information, such as the task’s title, description, and due date.
-	3. Priority-Based Coloring: Tasks are marked with different colors based on their priority (High, Medium, Low).
+	3. Priority-Based Coloring: Tasks are visually categorized by priority levels for better organization.
-	4. Completed Tasks: Tasks that are completed are displayed with strikethrough text.
+	4. Completed Tasks: Tasks that are completed are displayed with strikethrough text for easy differentiation.
-	5. Task Management: Users can create, delete, and manage their tasks.
+	5. Create, Update, and Delete Tasks: Users can efficiently manage tasks through a responsive interface.
-	6. Backend with AWS S3: All tasks are stored in AWS S3 for persistent storage.
+	6. AWS S3 Integration: All task data is stored in Amazon S3, ensuring scalability and persistence.

-Project Setup and Installation
+- Interview Preparation

+	1. Personalized Task Scheduler: Generates customized task schedules with deadlines, based on user-provided inputs like career goals and interview timelines.
+	2. CV Analysis and Feedback: AI-driven analysis of uploaded resumes, highlighting strengths and offering actionable suggestions for improvement.
+	3. Task-Based Preparation: The platform helps users stay organized by breaking down interview preparation into manageable tasks.
+	4. Interactive UI: A seamless and intuitive design enhances user navigation, making task and schedule management straightforward.
+# Technologies Used

+	•	Frontend: Vue.js, CSS, JavaScript, TypeScript
+	•	Backend: Node.js
+	•	Database & Storage: MySQL, AWS S3 (for JSON task storage)
+	•	AI Integration: OpenAI API for CV analysis and task generation
+	•	APIs: RESTful APIs for frontend-backend communication
 ## Project setup
 ```
 npm install